 The CRA charges a penalty as soon as you are late in filing your income tax return for the current year.
 It is 5 percent of the amount you owe.
 The penalty will increases by 1 percent of the balance for each month the balance remains unpaid, up to a maximum of 12 months.
 In a situation where you were charged a late-filing penalty for any of the three previous years, CRA will up the ante by doubling the late filing penalty to 10 percent of your balance owing.
 You will also be charged 2 percent of your unpaid balance for every month your return is late, up to a maximum of 20 months.

-Interest Owing on Late Income Tax Returns in Canada
+Interest Owing on Late Tax Returns

 If you don’t file your income tax return on time and you owe money for unpaid taxes, CRA charges interest compounded daily, starting on May 1.
 In a situation where your income tax return is re-assessed by CRA and the reassessment results in a balance owing, CRA will backdate the interest owing to May 1.
 CRA charges a set rate of interest on unpaid balances – rates change every three months.